JEP draft: Ahead-of-Time Class Loading & Linking with Any GC

 Motivation

-However, garbage collection is not the only runtime feature that causes tail latency.
-Java applications are often "scaled out" by starting new JVM instances to handle more requests, but requests sent to a new instance take significantly longer than requests sent to a warmed-up instance.
-To address this source of tail latency, users can enable ahead-of-time class loading and linking.
-This improves application startup by caching the classes of an application in a training run so that they appear to be loaded instantaneously in production.
-For example, a training run of the Spring PetClinic application caches ~21,000 classes used to handle requests; in production, these classes are mapped into the JVM's heap at startup, in effect loading them without scanning the class path 21,000 times.
+Java applications are often scaled by starting new JVM instances to handle more requests, but requests sent to a new instance take significantly longer than requests sent to a warmed-up instance.
+To address this source of tail latency, you can enable ahead-of-time class loading and linking, introduced in JDK 24.
+This improves application startup by caching your application’s classes in a training run so that they are available immediately in production.
+For example, the Spring PetClinic demo application starts 41% more quickly in production because the cache enables some 21,000 classes to appear immediately loaded and linked at startup.
+Forthcoming features, such as ahead-of-time method profiling and code compilation, will further leverage the ahead-of-time cache to further extend these gains.

 Unfortunately, the way that classes are cached is incompatible with ZGC.
-This forces users to choose between suffering GC-induced tail latency or suffering startup-induced tail latency.
-If they use ZGC to reduce the former, they cannot enable ahead-of-time class loading and linking to reduce the latter, and vice versa.
+This forces you to choose between suffering GC-induced tail latency or suffering startup-induced tail latency.
+If you use ZGC to reduce the former then you cannot enable ahead-of-time class loading and linking to reduce the latter, and vice versa.

 Description

-The main challenge with caching objects in a GC-agnostic manner relates to how objects refer to each other.
-In Java source code, the value of a field that holds a reference to an object is opaque, but at run time, each GC has its own rules for laying out objects in memory and representing references from one object to another: (the "reference format")
+The main challenge of caching objects in a GC-agnostic manner is in how to handle object references.
+From the perspective of Java code, the value of a field that holds a reference to an object is opaque.
+From the perspective of the JVM, however, each GC has its own policies for laying out objects in memory and representing references from one object to another:

-The multitude of reference formats makes it challenging to take objects managed by one GC, cache them, and reify them later under another GC.
+The multitude of reference formats makes it challenging to take objects managed by one GC, cache them, and reify them later for a different GC.

 public class String {